Upendra (film): Soundtrack

+Upendra wanted A.R.
+Rahman to compose for the film, so much so, that he met him and Mani Ratnam in the year 1997 - 98.
+Since he was busy after the success of Roja, Bombay and he was busy composing for Rangeela, Dil Se, Upendra then opted for Gurukiran.
+The music was composed by Gurukiran and lyrics penned by Upendra.
+After a decade he made A.R.
+Rahman to compose for his movie Godfather in 2012.

+There is also a Telugu dubbed soundtrack.

 Release and reception

 The film was dubbed in Telugu under the same name.
 The rights for the film for a release in Telugu were acquired by producer Ambika Krishna.

 Critical reception

-The film received mixed reviews from critics upon release.
+The film received positive reviews from critics upon release.
 Reviewing the film for Deccan Herald, Srikanth wrote, "The film ... hinges on one argument that the world is full of hypocrites.
-While most of them do not express themselves inside out, there are others like himself who express themselves outwardly, bravely and rustically."
+While most of them do not express themselves inside out, there are others like himself who express themselves outwardly, bravely, and rustically."
 Calling the film's screenplay "excellent", he further wrote, "Upendra has overdone his role as an actor, director, writer etc. Perhaps, we should see him as a director who puts himself in the middle of the action.
 Damini shines as the debutant girl.
 Raveena Tandon dashes off a touch of glamour.
 Prema is herself let down by the character."

-Upendra said in an interview, "the theme is philosophical, but when I said it in a different way, some people were unable to digest it."
+A critic from Sify wrote that "This film has generated tremendous curiosity right from its production stage and it seems to have justified the hype, the media has created.
+This film is a progression from Upendra’s A, defying any kind of categorisation.
+Director Upendra has proved his brilliance once again, bordering on the bizarre, in terms of filmmaking.
+It is unconventional and ends in an unexpected manner".
+Regarding the Telugu dubbed version, a critic from Zamin Ryot wrote that the director has shown the emotions of people in the form of human characters that are conversational in the most modern way with the flow of dialogue, although it seems vulgar here and there, the director has shown in bluntly, directly, and bitterly.